On the Perturbative Quantization of Einstein-Hilbert Gravity Embedded in a Higher Derivative Model II: Abstract

 \section{Abstract}

 In a previous paper we presented the renormalization of Einstein-Hilbert gravity under inclusion of higher derivative terms and proposed a projection down to the physical state space of Einstein-Hilbert.
 In the present paper we describe this procedure in more detail via decomposing the original double-pole field $h^{\mu\nu}$ in the bilinear field sector into a massless and a massive spin two field.
 Those are associated with the poles at zero mass resp.\ at non-zero mass of $h$ in the tree approximation.
-We show that the massive fields have no poles in higher orders hence do not correspond to particles.
-The $S$-matrix becomes thus unitary.
+We show that the massive fields have no poles in higher orders hence do not correspond to particles. $S$-matrix unitarity is violated only in tree approximation.
 On the way to these results we derive finiteness properties which are valid in the Landau gauge.
 Those simplify the renormalization group analysis of the model considerably.
 We also establish a rigid Weyl identity which represents a proper substitute for a Callan-Symanzik equation in flat spacetime.